netsells/laravel-geoscope/README.md

 ### Basic Usage

-GeoScope includes the `Netsells\GeoScope\Traits\GeoScopeTrait` that can be added your models.
+GeoScope includes the `Netsells\GeoScope\Traits\GeoScopeTrait` that can be added to your models.
 The trait contains two scopes, `withinDistanceOf` and `orWithinDistanceOf`. `withinDistanceOf` will add a `where` where clause to your query and `orWithinDistanceOf` will add an `orWhere`.
 Both of these methods accept 3 parameters, a latitude, longitude and distance.
+Both the latitude and longitude should be given in degrees.

 ```php
 <?php